Calebjaytech/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - Delete the directory

 10-back -  Back to the future

+11-lists - Lists